 - Practice together with a friend.

 Vary your exercises

-Variety is really important - it helps keep you interested and motivated, and it's the most effective way to build your skills and keep things fresh.
+Variety is important - it helps keep you interested and motivated.
+It's the most effective way to build your skills and keep things fresh.

 For example, instead of learning just one song for weeks on end, it's great to:

 - Revisit old songs you haven't played in a while.

 - Learn some fun new riffs you've been wanting to try.

 ... and so on.
 Remember: mix it up, keep exploring, have fun!